sensu/sensu-puppet/README.md

 ### Advanced agent - Subscriptions

-It is possible to define subscriptions in many locations and the values merged into `agent.yml`:
+Subscriptions can be defined in multiple places; they are merged into `agent.yml`:

 ```
 class { 'sensu::agent':